desec-io/desec-stack/docs/authentication.rst

   generate a long random string consisting of at least 16 alphanumeric characters, and use a password manager instead of attempting to remember it.

+- If you do not require a password at the moment, you can pass ``null`` (the JSON value, not the string!).
+If you create an account this way, it will not be possible to `Log In`_.
+You can set a password later using the `Password Reset`_ procedure.

 - Your email address is required for account recovery in case you forgot your password, for contacting support, etc. We also send out announcements for technical changes occasionally.
 It is thus deSEC's policy to require users